Saketspradhan/Saketspradhan.github.io/_pages/resume.md

 Projects
 ======

-* Robotics Systems Lab (ROB 550), (code) (video)
+* Robotics Systems Lab (ROB 550)
   * Armlab: CV pipeline integrating forward and inverse kinematics for a 5-DOF robot arm to autonomously sort and stack colored blocks.
   * 1st place in all class competitions and current Robotics Department record holder for most blocks stacked vertically (18).
-  * Botlab: Developed a mobile robot (MBot) with PID control, SLAM, and A* planning for exploration; designed a novel gripper mechanism.
+  * Botlab: Developed a mobile robot (MBot) with PID control, SLAM, A* planning for exploration; designed a novel gripper mechanism.

-* Pixel Polyglots: Pronunciation Enhancement in Online Language Learning (EECS 504), (code) (video)
+* Pixel Polyglots: Pronunciation Enhancement in Online Language Learning (EECS 504)
   * Fast/low-GPU personalized deepfakes to visualize pronunciation; modifying latent codes of StyleGAN images for expression correction.

-* CGISP —A Centralized Geographic Information System (GIS) for Marine Shipping Ports
+* CGISP — A Centralized Geographic Information System (GIS) for Marine Shipping Ports
   * Satellite-imaging-based traffic management to optimize ship docking, mitigating congestion near port waters and improving efficiency.

-* EV Sherlock—Optimization & Workload Analysis of Electric Vehicle Charging Stations, (code)
+* EV Sherlock—Optimization & Workload Analysis of Electric Vehicle Charging Stations
   * App predicting the most optimum locations for installing new EV charging stations in a city, given the distribution of existing stations.

 Extracurriculars
 ======

-* Represented India (and invideo) at the Singapore India Hackathon 2023, held alongside bilateral talks with Singapore as part of India’s G20 Summit presidency.
+* Represented India at the Singapore India Hackathon 2023, held alongside bilateral talks with Singapore as part of India’s G20 Summit.
-* Mentored undergraduate students at HackMIT 2023, the annual hackathon of the Massachusetts Institute of Technology.
+* Winner of the Smart India Hackathon 2022 (hosted by the Ministry of Education) among 5,000,000+ competing students across India.
-* Winner of the Smart India Hackathon 2022, among 5,000,000+ competing students across India.
+* Won a special mention at HackMIT 2021 (for EV Sherlock), later invited to MIT as a student mentor for HackMIT 2023.